 I hope you enjoy upgrading your baskets with a pretty fabric liner.

-If you make a basket liner, please let me know in the comment box below.
+Please let me know if you make a basket liner in the comment box below.

 Wishing you creativity, happiness, and good health!

 Sign up here for Bloom email updates and to receive sewing ideas.

 There are newsletters for other topics, including crafts, gnomes, recipes, entertaining, and home & garden.

 After you subscribe, update your interests by clicking “manage your subscription” at the bottom of the email you receive.
 That way, we send you only what you like.
 Enjoy!